tech-explorer-riyaaa/No-code-survey-bot/README.md

 - Connected database for seamless data handling

 ## Deployment
-Check out the deployed survey bot [here](https://4hry6yktgehne61mcwh3og.on.drv.tw/PrismieBot/bot.html).
+Unfortunately, the deployed version is no longer accessible.
+However, you can still explore the project's functionalities by visiting our [Devfolio page](https://devfolio.co/projects/prismiebot-b64d).
+Check out the linked YouTube video for a demonstration if you're interested!

 ## Hackathon
 Created during the Castor Hackathon, this project adds a playful touch to automated surveys.
-Explore our Devfolio page - https://devfolio.co/projects/prismiebot-b64d for more details.

 Enjoy the experience! 🚀